 Cycling Road

-Professional racing has been most popular in Western Europe, centered historically on France, Spain, Italy and the Low Countries.
-Since the mid-1980s the sport has diversified with professional races now held on all continents of the globe.
+Historically, professional road racing has been most prominent in Western Europe, particularly in countries like France, Spain, Italy, and the Low Countries.
+Since the mid-1980s, the sport has expanded, with races now taking place on all continents, showcasing its global appeal.

-Semi-professional and amateur races are also held in many countries.
-The sport is governed by the Union Cycliste Internationale (UCI).
-As well as the UCI’s annual World Championships for men and women, the biggest event is the Tour de France, a three-week race that can attract over 500,000 roadside supporters a day.
+In addition to professional racing, semi-professional and amateur competitions are widely held in many nations.
+The sport is overseen by the Union Cycliste Internationale (UCI), which organizes the annual World Championships for men and women.
+The most iconic event in road racing is the Tour de France, a three-week competition that draws over 500,000 roadside supporters each day.

 Our Gallery